ContentSquare/iOS-sample-app/Carthage Sample/README.md

 ## Prerequisites

 You must have [Carthage](https://github.com/Carthage/Carthage).
-The simplest way to install it is `brew install carthage`.
-And make sure you're using `carthage` 0.38.0 or up.
+The simplest way to install it is `brew install carthage`, and make sure you're using `carthage` 0.38.0 or up.

 ## Running the app
 * Clone this [repository](https://github.com/ContentSquare/iOS-sample-app)
 * Run `carthage update --platform iOS --use-xcframeworks` in the "Carthage Sample" folder
-* You should now be able to run the app
+* You should now be able to run the application
-* You should see logs from the SDK in the Xcode console or the Console app
+* You should see logs from the SDK in the Xcode console or the Console app as below

 <pre>$ CSLIB ℹ️ Info: Contentsquare SDK v4.12.0 starting in app: com.your.bundle.identifier</pre>

-<pre>💡 Contentsquare SDK autostarts by itself </pre>
+<pre>💡 Quick tips: Contentsquare SDK autostarts by itself </pre>

 ## 🚀 What's Next?